 1.1 PLAYER ELIGIBILITY

-Age Requirement – Boys ages 6 and 7 as of August 1st of the current year.
+Age Requirement – Boys ages 6 and 7 as of September 1st of the current year (note: Athletes, who played prior to 2020 season would be grandfathered in).

 1.2 TEAMS

 Each team will consist of a maximum of 21 players assigned to a roster; seven players on a field.
 Players will be accepted on a first come/first serve basis with priority given to veterans and